A DACA recipient objected to ICE’s detention of a community member. He’s now facing deportation

 They appear to target people expressing dissent, which is disturbing from a legal perspective but also “incredibly scary as a country,” she said, adding that is testing whether our legal systems will stay intact and follow decades of legal precedent.

-Eric Lee, another attorney representing Vijandre, said his legal team meticulously analyzed their client’s social media presence and believe the government has failed to come close to satisfying imminent incitement, a legal precedent used to decide if speech is protected under the first amendment.

-The legal team is confident based on their review, and believe the Trump administration is looking to expand the definition of domestic terrorism despite their client’s protected speech about things like ICE enforcement and inhumane detention at places like Guantanamo Bay.
+The legal team is confident based on their review, and believe the Trump administration is looking to expand the definition of domestic terrorism despite their client’s protected speech about things like ICE enforcement and inhumane detention at places like Guantanamo Bay, said attorney Eric Lee.

 The-CNN-Wire